-- 7.13 The frequency and type of evaluation conducted, depends on the contract value, duration and complexity of the project.
-Pilot projects and major schemes such as AEB and TCF, are subject to more extensive evaluation.
-As a minimum, all projects are expected to be evaluated on impact to ascertain whether the project's objectives, outputs and outcomes were achieved and the reasons and results of any under or over performance. - 7.14 The SCR Executive Team procures external evaluation of LEP funded programmes and major projects including LGF, AEB and TCF through an open and competitive process to evaluate the impact of specific funding streams, significant investments and pilot projects. - 7.15 Project applicants/scheme promoters are responsible for ensuring all other projects are evaluated, and that adequate resource is allocated to undertake the agreed evaluation. - 7.16 Project evaluation provides accountability for the investment made.
+- 7.11 The frequency and type of evaluation conducted, depends on the contract value, duration and complexity of the project.
+Pilot projects and major schemes for example, are subject to more extensive evaluation.
+As a minimum, all projects are expected to be evaluated on impact to ascertain whether the project's objectives, outputs and outcomes were achieved and the reasons and results of any under or over performance. - 7.12 The SCR Executive Team procures external evaluation of LEP funded programmes and major projects through an open and competitive process to evaluate the impact of specific funding streams, significant investments and pilot projects. - 7.13 Project applicants/scheme promoters are responsible for ensuring all other projects are evaluated, and that adequate resource is allocated to undertake the agreed evaluation. - 7.14 Project evaluation provides accountability for the investment made.
 It also provides local evidence on which to base future projects and programmes.
 The SCR Executive Team reviews the results of the evaluation against the objectives of the project as set out in the business case and Funding Agreement and the most appropriate counterfactual.
-Evaluation results for all projects are published on the SCR website. - 7.17 Where there is a variation between a project's objectives and its outcomes, the SCR Executive Team works with the promoter to agree corrective action.
-If the corrective action is unsuccessful, clawback clauses in the Funding Agreement can be invoked as a final resort and to secure the desired outcomes via alternative measures. - 7.18 The SCR Executive Team compiles a summary report for the MCA of all projects that have completed during the previous quarter.
-This report confirms whether the project has delivered against its spending profile and achieved the outputs and objectives in the Funding Agreement.
-The report also recommends whether each project can be closed. - 7.19 As part of the annual report to Government on the delivery of AEB functions from the previous academic year to date, the MCA will also provide an update on interim evaluation findings on the impact that AEB has had in South Yorkshire.
-These findings will be derived from qualitative data such as employer and learner survey responses and quantitative data on the take-up of AEB funded provision in South Yorkshire and improvements in participation, progression and attainment in statutory and non-statutory training.
+Evaluation results for all projects are published on the SCR website. - 7.15 Where there is a variation between a project's objectives and its outcomes, the SCR Executive Team works with the promoter to agree corrective action.
+If the corrective action is unsuccessful, clawback clauses in the Funding Agreement can be invoked as a final resort and to secure the desired outcomes via alternative measures. - 7.16 The SCR Executive Team compiles a summary report for the MCA of all projects that have completed during the previous quarter.
+This report confirms whether the project has delivered against it's spending profile and achieved the outputs and objectives in the Funding Agreement.
+The report also recommends whether each project can be closed.